The Ultimate Winter Packing List Chicago Edition For 2025

 What should you not wear in Chicago in the winter?

-Downtown Chicago is best explored on foot, therefore coming to the city during the winter is going to require some extra duty, and next-level warm clothes.
+Downtown Chicago is best explored on foot; therefore, visiting during the winter will require extra effort and next-level warm clothes.

-My recommendation is that whatever you end up wearing, you are aware that you have to pack and dress for wind chill, possible snow, and/or sleet.
-Chicago winters are brutal, and a bit deceiving so bundle up even if it’s sunny!
+Whatever you wear, you must pack and dress for wind chill, possible snow, and/or sleet.
+Chicago winters are brutal and deceiving, so bundle up even if it’s sunny!

 What should I pack for a Chicago winter?